lo-ise/antarctic-seaice-extent/README.md

 These final few lines extract all the records in the `Shape_Area` field of the attribute table, which is already calculated in the previous step by default.
 It them sums these values which give is `total_area`.

-## Extracting sea ice extent from one day, every 10 years
+## Extracting sea ice extent from multiple grids

+As mentioned above, daily sea ice concentration data from this dataset goes back to 1978.
+However, for this exercise, we are just going to see how the sea ice extent changes over one year.
+We could take 365 data grids, but instead we are only going to take 24, from the 1st and 15th of every month.

+In the `data` directory,

 ### We need to write a script